fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Get-AzureRmAvailabilitySet.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAvailabilitySet** cmdlet gets azure_2 availability sets in a resource group.
+The **Get-AzureRmAvailabilitySet** cmdlet gets Azure availability sets in a resource group.
 You can specify the name of a specific availability set to get.

 ## EXAMPLES